hestiacp/hestiacp/docs/docs/reference/cli.md

 v-add-web-domain admin wonderland.com 192.18.22.43 yes www.wonderland.com
 ```

+!!!
+WRAPPER SCRIPT FOR COMPATIBILITY PURPOSES WITH OLD IPV4 SCRIPTS AND EXTERNAL CALLS !!!
 This function adds virtual host to a server.
 In cases when ip is
 undefined in the script, "default" template will be used.
 The alias of
 `www.domain.tld` type will be automatically assigned to the domain unless